skoleapp/skole-backend/README.md

 Also check out the [README from `skole` repo](https://github.com/ruohola/skole/blob/develop/README.md).

-See detailed description for all top-level dependencies in `dependencies.md` file.
+See detailed description for all top-level dependencies in [`dependencies.md`](dependencies.md) file.

 ### Development Tips

-- No pull requests can be merged without CircleCI first building and running `Dockerfile` against it.
+- No pull requests can be merged without CircleCI first building and running [`Dockerfile`](Dockerfile) against it.
-  See the bottommost `CMD` in the `Dockerfile` for the full list of stuff it runs and validates.
+  See the bottommost `CMD` in it for the full list of stuff it runs and validates.
   CircleCI also verifies the code style, so there is no need to argue about formatting.

 - Use [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstrings.